-Finding the next hot thing isn’t rocket science, and you probably already know just what this world needs.
-But if you’ve got a great idea percolating in your head, you need to take action now before someone else does.
+Do you have a fabulous idea?
+Great!
+But this is just the first step on the path to riches.
+If you’ve got a great idea percolating in your head, you need to take action now before someone else does.

 Step 1: Do your research